jutaro/purescript-webgl-generator/README.md

 # purescript-webgl-raw

 This package consists of two pieces:

-1. a Haskell generator, which parses the Khronos WebGL specification to create
+1. a Haskell generator, which parses the Khronos WebGL specification to create...
-2. the PureScript source, which contains the wrapped WebGL methods
+2. the PureScript wrapper of the WebGL methods

-The files in `src` should only be modified by modifying the generator.
+The files in `src` should only be edited by modifying the generator.

 ## Generator